brian00412/grupo-3-Dh/README.md

 # BurgerOne
-Tienda destinada a los amantes de la gastronomía
+Tienda destinada a los amantes de la gastronomía.

 ## Integrantes
 Santiago Martin, 17 años.